-This guide answers that question for you.
-It covers the best beach destinations in Turkey for every type of traveller, whether you are after a quiet sandy beach in Turkey with the kids, a romantic escape with your partner, a lively resort with nightlife, or a hidden cove all to yourself.
-Every beach featured here has been chosen because it is genuinely worth visiting, not just because it looks good in a photograph.
+This guide is based on firsthand visits to every beach featured.
+Whether you are after a quiet sandy beach with the kids, a romantic escape with your partner, a lively resort with nightlife, or a hidden cove all to yourself, every beach here has been chosen because it is genuinely worth visiting, not just because it looks good in a photograph.

 Turkey’s beaches also offer incredible value compared to other Mediterranean hotspots.
-You will find the same crystal-clear turquoise waters and dramatic coastal scenery as in Greece or Croatia, but at prices often 30–50 percent lower.
+You will find the same crystal-clear turquoise waters and dramatic coastal scenery as in Greece or Croatia, but at prices often 30 to 50 percent lower.
 That combination of quality and affordability is why beach holidays in Turkey continue to grow in popularity year after year.

 Before diving into the details, here is a snapshot of the best beaches in Turkey for first-time visitors, organised so you can quickly match a beach to your travel style.